 Newest Varsity Cheerleaders to The Squad

-Abby Fisher, Staff Writer
+Abby Fisher, Opinion Editor

 In Fall 2022, Roswell welcomed three freshmen onto the varsity cheer team: Katelyn Willis, Nayland Ryczek, and Romy Teat.
 Varsity cheer teams usually consist of older and more experienced players rather than junior varsity or freshmen teams.
 Each cheerleader shared their experience and hard work that it took them to be on the team.